Yogesh7920/Pascal-VOC/README.md

 - While loading the model make sure to have compile arg false and compile it after loading as a custom loss function is used.

 #### Manual method - Downloading and organising data.
+- If you want to download the uncompressed data directly (which can be huge), use this [link](https://drive.google.com/drive/folders/1w-Kg6hr93Ov3OyGK2bctxAg9axfhpIKj?usp=sharing), skip to the next step otherwise.
 - preprocessing.ipynb need to be executed first to get the cache, other ipynbs depend on it
 - Make sure that the two `mat` files downloaded are in the Datasets/ directory.